 Quinoa can be found in many health food stores, grocery stores, and bulk food shops.
 You can also order it online HERE.

-- 3/4 cup of quinoa like Baron’s Whole Grain Gluten-Free Quinoa or Viva Naturals Organic Quinoa
+- 3/4 cup of cooked quinoa like Baron’s Whole Grain Gluten-Free Quinoa or Viva Naturals Organic Quinoa

 - 1 teaspoon chia seeds